 Squad Leaders, Corpsmen and other specialist roles will be equipped with programmable radios such as the AN/PRC-148 and AN/PRC-152 for communications at a Platoon level.
 These radios have a range of 5-8km and operate on a set of 100 pre-programmed channels that are compatible with the AN/PRC117F longwave radio.

-Fireteam Leaders and Rifleman will be equipped with a basic fireteam radio such as the AN/PRC343 for communications at a Fireteam level.
+Squad Leaders, and squad members will be equipped with a basic squad radio such as the AN/PRC343 for communications at a squad level.
 These radios have a very limited range of around 850m and operate on 16 blocks with 16 channels per-block.
 They are not frequency compatible with any other radio devices.
-Squad Leaders will also carry an AN/PRC343 for communications with Fireteams.

-In the event that a Fireteam Leader or Squad Leader dies, it is important that whoever assumes command of their unit retrieves their radio as quickly as possible.
+In the event that a Squad Leader dies or is incapacitated for a prolonged period of time, it is important that whoever assumes command of their unit retrieves their radio as quickly as possible.

 Anyone operating on a longwave radio device is held to a higher standard and is expected to use and enforce Radio Terminology on a consistent basis.